-The refurbishment of the launches includes work on the hulls of both the Chinook and Pathfinder, and replacing the engines of the Scout, which are at the end of their useful life.
-The total planned cost is \$2 million.
+The refurbishment of the launches includes work on the hulls of the Chinook, and replacing the engines of the Pathfinder, which are near the end of their useful life.
+The total planned cost is \$1.2 million.

-The remaining capital costs include upgrades to buildings and office space, communication equipment, portable pilotage units and other items totaling \$1.6 million.
+The remaining capital costs include upgrades to buildings and office space, communication equipment, portable pilotage units and other items totaling \$0.7 million.